-Like strong beer and Medieval swords, Merino wool has been a favorite of human beings since at least the Middle Ages.
-The Merino sheep’s warm, fuzzy coats yield ultra-fine fibers that are softer than cashmere and smoother than silk.
-They’re so soft because they are incredibly thin: A single Merino wool fiber measures less than 22 microns (a micron is a millionth of a meter), compared to the average human hair at 50 to 100 microns.
-That same structure guarantees breathability, natural moisture-wicking, thermo-regulation, and odor resistance — all of which make it a near-perfect fiber for performance clothing.
+Like a good, strong beer and Medieval swords, merino wool has been a favorite of human beings since at least the Middle Ages.
+The merino sheep’s warm, fuzzy coats yield ultra-fine fibers that are softer than cashmere and smoother than silk.
+They’re so soft because they are incredibly thin: A single merino wool fiber measures less than 22 microns (a micron is a millionth of a meter); compared to the average human hair at 50 to 100 microns.
+That same structure guarantees breathability, natural moisture wicking, thermo-regulation, and odor resistance — all of which make it a near-perfect fiber for performance clothing.

 - Meriwool Unisex Merino Wool Cuff Beanie Hat

 - Icebreaker Men’s Merino Tech Lite II Short Sleeve Tee